jeffskinnerbox/blog/content/ideas/quantum-computing.md

 # IBM Quantum Developer Certification
-Seems like it is nolonger offered
+Seems like it is no longer offered
 * [Learn More About the IBM Quantum Developer Certification — And How to Take it For Free](https://medium.com/qiskit/learn-more-about-the-ibm-quantum-developer-certification-and-how-to-take-it-for-free-d237f9765dc5)

 * [Quantum Computing for Dummies: New guide helps beginners run quantum algorithms on IBM’s quantum computers over the cloud](https://spectrum.ieee.org/quantum-computing-for-dummies)